ihnatsen/TrainingDataBase/README.md

     </tr>
 </table>
 id is the primary key (a column with unique values) for this table.
-Each row of this table contains information about the duration, date, start time, and finish time of the train.
+Each row of this table contains information about the duration, date, start time, and finish time of the train.<br/><br/>

-Write a solution to report the duration, date, start time, finish time trains and
-<mark>weighted arithmetic mean temperature</mark>.

-<em>Example:</em>
 Input:
 Table: Weather
 <table>